Are carbohydrates important?

 While these chemicals do help to reduce calorie intake during the moment of eating a sweet food, if you consume on a regular basis these artificial chemicals (even if you eat small portions and only 1 piece of cake for dessert), your body will, over time, get confused about what's happening with your food resulting in changes to your rate of metabolism as well as changes in the type of signals sent to your brain.
 Eventually the brain realises the body is not getting enough calories and soon it will make you think that you have to eat more food because the body is not getting enough energy it needs.
 Just like not having enough nutrients by way of vitamins and minerals, as well as protein, a lack of energy can also cause the body to think it must consume more food.
 The brain will create the impression that you are fasting for a period of time and force you at some point to eat more food.
 But because the body does not care where this food must come from, this may cause you to eat more artificially sweetened foods.
 Or you may inadvertently consume other forms of carbohydrates such as rice, bread and pasta resulting in extra sugar entering your bloodstream and eventually get converted to fat.
 Then the idea of losing weight through artificial sweeteners is counteracted by your action to eat more food.

 Finally, you should drink plenty of the cleanest and freshest water you can find.
 Do not go for the water containing artificial sweeteners commonly found in Sports drinks.
 The word "Sports" is a marketing term used by various food manufacturers to make people think it equates to healthiness and a fit body.
 Nothing could be farther from the truth.
-Unless you are an athlete running extremely low on energy (in which case go for the drinks that contain natural sugars, not the artificial variety), or certain minerals, vitamins and other nutrients that may come with the drinks, avoid these sorts of drinks altogether.
+Unless you are an athlete running extremely low on energy (in which case go for the drinks that contain natural sugars, not the artificial variety), or certain minerals, vitamins and other nutrients that may come with the drinks, avoid these sorts of energy drinks altogether.
 You really don't need them.
 The presence of these fancy, often brightly-coloured liquid products (ask yourself what else is artificial, such as the colourings and flavourings that get added to the drinks) is just part of the food manufacturers' marketing strategy to make more profit from your unhealthiness, lack of control, curiosity to try something that looks brightly coloured, and willingness to find things that pleases you all the time (i.e., eating sweet things).
 Defy this trend.
 You choose the quality of life and health you want.
+Focus on savoury foods of the healthy kind.
 You are the one in control of your life, not the food manufacturers.
 Choose the right foods that truly helps your body and brain.

 In the end, you should not need to consume artificial sweeteners.